 If that sounds familiar, it’s because that’s exactly what Windows Defender is today for Windows 10.

 Footnotes & References

 1: As of the most recent update to this article.
-Its malware database also appears to be continuing to get updated regularly.
+Its malware database also appears to be updating regularly.